 McGill Entrance Scholarships for MDCM Students

-The Faculty of Medicine offers a number of Entrance Scholarships annually to newly admitted first-year MDCM (including joint program) students on the basis of overall achievement as evidenced in the admissions application.
+The Faculty of Medicine and Health Sciences offers a number of Entrance Scholarships annually to newly admitted first-year MDCM (including joint program) students on the basis of overall achievement as evidenced in the admissions application.
 All admitted students are automatically considered for entrance scholarships.
 There is no form to complete.
 Scholarships are allocated at the discretion of the Faculty of Medicine and according to available funds.

 Class of Medicine 1985 Entrance Scholarship (Application required)

-The Faculty of Medicine is pleased to announce the establishment of the Class of Medicine 1985 Entrance Scholarship, which will be awarded based on consideration of an applicant’s admissions file and the submission of an invited supplemental essay.
+The Faculty of Medicine and Health Sciences is pleased to announce the establishment of the Class of Medicine 1985 Entrance Scholarship, which will be awarded based on consideration of an applicant’s admissions file and the submission of an invited supplemental essay.
 Recipients will be selected by the Faculty’s Widening Participation Committee, whose mandate is to promote equity and diversity in the classroom.